 I recently finished reading Stephen King’s ‘Full Dark, No Stars’, and one of the things he had to say in the afterword resonated with me.
 ‘When it comes to fiction, the writer’s only responsibility is to look for the truth inside his own heart’.

 Yes, I’m a bit of a hopeless romantic, but the dark side is my comfort zone.
-I have always been drawn to the horrors of what human beings are capable of, as well as the supernatural.
+I have always been drawn to the horrors of what human beings are capable of, as well as the paranormal.
 I have come to accept it and learned to embrace it.

 As we head into 2021, my path leads me into the shadows.
 I hope you’ll join me.